March 21st, 2024

 Settlement Risk and Blockchain

-by Kenneth Kapner President and CEO, GFMI Settlement Risk and Blockchain Settlement risk has been part of the capital markets since its inception.
+Settlement risk has been part of the capital markets since its inception.
 Blockchain is the new kid on the block.
 Can Blockchain, sometimes referred to as Distributed Ledger Technology (DLT), help mitigate settlement risk or is it all a pipe dream?
-Speaking of […]
+Speaking of pipes, the industry infrastructure (sometimes referred to as the “plumbing”) includes many […]

 Read More